menonothing/menonothing/README.md

 - 👋 Hi, I’m @menonothing
 - 👀 I’m interested in just about everything, feel free to reach out
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and C
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on simple projects rn
-- 📫 How to reach me idk
+- 📫 How to reach me discord- eddieNOCTUS#0872
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ?